pactsafe/pactsafe-react-sdk/README.md

 ![PSBrowseWrap](images/psbrowsewrap.gif "PSBrowseWrap")

-To build the examples locally, you must first add your PactSafe access id by creating a `.env` file in the root directory and add the following contents:
+To build the examples locally (after cloning this repo from Github), you must first add your PactSafe access id by creating a `.env` file in the root directory and add the following contents:

 ```
 PACTSAFE_ACCESS_ID=<YOUR_PACTSAFE_ACCESS_ID_HERE>